 There may be a reluctance to report violators but you are urged to do so.
 By providing the names of violators along with a short explanation of the violation to the computer science Academic Committee and to the relevant university office a record may be kept by both the department and the school.
 Patterns of abuse are only detectable if individual offenses are reported.
 The deans are much more likely to apply appropriate disciplinary measures when there is thorough documentation supporting their case.
 You are welcome to discuss any potential violation and how best to respond to it with the chair of the CS Academic Committee, .

-So what do you do when you suspect an academic honesty policy violation?
+When you suspect an academic honesty policy violation: